Offshore Injury Lawyers in Jackson

 If you are a Jones Act seaman and your employer or a fellow employee caused your injury, our lawyers can help you file a Jones Act claim to help you pay for your medical bills, cover lost wages, reimburse you for your pain and suffering, and compensate you for costs associated with any lingering injuries or disabilities.
 If you are a survivor of a loved one who died as a result of his or her injuries, we can also help you pursue wrongful death and survivors' remedies.

-While workers' compensation is limited to paying medical bills, roughly two-thirds of your weekly pay, and little else, the ceiling on a Jones Act claim is limited only by the value of your claim.
+While workers' compensation is limited to paying medical bills, roughly two-thirds of your weekly pay, and little else, the ceiling on a Jones Act claim is limited only by the value of your workplace injury claim.
 As a result, it is in the best interest of any injured maritime worker to consult with our attorneys to see if he or she has a case.